Best Penetrating Oil for Removing Rusted Bolts

 Distinct from the original multi-purpose WD-40 formula, the WD-40 Specialist Penetrant is a dedicated rust-penetrating product designed specifically for freeing seized fasteners.

 What sets it apart: Features a built-in Smart Straw for precision or wide-spray application.
-Works well for surface rust and moderately seized bolts, though user testing shows it leaves less protective residue than top-tier options after a week.
+Works well for surface rust and moderately seized bolts.
 Best suited for everyday maintenance tasks.

 CRC Freeze-Off Super Penetrant